paladinzh/BLE_Mesh/NRF_MESH/nRF5_SDK_for_Mesh/doc/getting_started/how_to_build_your_network.md

 #### Provisionee: Light control server

-The light control server interfaces mainly two APIs
+The light control server interfaces mainly with two APIs:

 1. [Configuration module](@ref NRF_MESH_NODE_CONFIG)
 2. [Simple OnOff server model](@ref md_examples_models_simple_on_off_README)

 The configuration module implements the behavior of a simple provisionee device.
-It handles the interface with the provisioning stack, setting up the configuration server and restoring the device state from flash.
+It handles the interface with the provisioning stack, setting up the configuration server, and restoring the device state from flash.

-As seen from `examples/light_control/server/src/main.c`, the amount of code needed for the application is minimal, and involves
+As seen in `examples/light_control/server/src/main.c`, the amount of code needed for the application is minimal.
+It implements the following functionality:

-1. Setting basic configuration parameters, Out-Of-Bound (OOB) methods supported, clock configuration, callbacks, etc.
+1. Setting basic configuration parameters, supported Out-Of-Bound (OOB) methods, clock configuration, callbacks, etc.
-2. Adding models and their event callbacks
+2. Adding models and their event callbacks.

 When the `configuration_complete()` callback is called, the device is provisioned and ready to be configured by the provisioner.
-In the figure below, the setup is illustrated with the relevant API calls.
+The following figure illustrates the setup with the relevant API calls:

 ![Figure 2: Light control server setup](img/light_control_server_interface.png "Figure 2: Light control server setup")

 #### Provisioner: Light control client

-The light control client interfaces
+The light control client interfaces with the following APIs:

 1. [Core mesh stack](@ref MESH_API_GROUP_CORE)
 2. [Provisioning](@ref MESH_API_GROUP_PROV)
 3. [Configuration client](@ref CONFIG_CLIENT)
 4. [Simple OnOff client](@ref md_examples_models_simple_on_off_README)

-In general, the provisioner role is an order of magnitude more complex than the provisionee, both in resource requirements and application complexity.
-Therefore there is no simple "press play and it works"-API for the provisioner.
-However, for a specific use case, it can be reduced into a set of simple steps.
-These are implemented in the light control client example, and are:
+In general, the provisioner role is an order of magnitude more complex than the provisionee role, both in resource requirements and application complexity.
+Therefore, there is no simple "press play and it works"-API for the provisioner.
+However, for a specific use case, it can be reduced into a set of simple steps, as implemented in the light control client example:

-1. Initialization
+1. Initialize:
     1. Core mesh stack
     2. Device state manager
     3. Access layer
-    4. (Optional) load flash configuration
+    4. (Optional) Load flash configuration.
-2. Listen for unprovisioned beacons
+2. Listen for unprovisioned beacons.
-3. Provision device
+3. Provision device.
-4. Configure device
+4. Configure device.
-5. If more devices should join the network, go to step 2
+5. If more devices should join the network, go back to step 2.

-In the example, the behavior is split between the `examples/light_control/client/src/main.c` and `examples/light_control/client/src/provisioner.c`, where the former deals with initialization and setup, user interfaces, etc., and the latter the provisioning and configuration states.
+In the example, the behavior is split between `examples/light_control/client/src/main.c` and `examples/light_control/client/src/provisioner.c`, where the former deals with initialization and setup, user interfaces, etc. and the latter with the provisioning and configuration states.
-The following figure provides the details of how this is done with the provided APIs.
+The following figure shows the details of how provisioning and configuration are implemented with the provided APIs.
 Note that the figure may simplify some API calls to provide a clearer understanding.
-Consult the relevant source files for details.
+See the relevant source files for details.

 ![Figure 3: Provisioning and configuring devices](img/light_control_client_interface.png "Figure 3: Provisioning and configuring devices")